-Only enter data into the cells that are not shaded grey or yellow or by entering data in relation to network reliability and network asset information by completing the tables in Annexure 1 and Annexure 2, respectively.
+Only enter data into the cells that are not shaded grey or yellow, or by entering data in relation to network reliability and network asset information by completing the tables in Annexure 1 and Annexure 2, respectively.

-If it is necessary to add a comment in relation to an indicator, use the Excel "Insert Comment" function to add the comment in the unshaded cell.
+If it is necessary to add a comment in relation to an indicator, add the comment in the 'Comments' column.